protivinsky/apandas/README.rst

 APandas: Lightweight wrapper to support custom analytics in Pandas
 ==================================================================

-- Allows for separation of the definition of the analytic calculation and its application.
-Composed analytics are supported.
+- Allows for separation between analytic definition and its calculation in the dataframe.
+- The analytic definitions are composable.
-- If other analytics are needed, they are calculated on-the-fly based on their definitions.
+- If analytic columns have not yet been added, they are calculated on-the-fly (including their dependencies if needed).
-- Dataframe columns can be accessed directly by column variables (hence allowing for at least some intellisense).
+- Accessed directly by analytic instances (to leverage intellisense support).

 At the moment, only basic arithmetic operations are supported - this is mostly a proof of concept.
 It should be easy to add support for other operations or for numpy universal functions.
-Most complicated functions can be passed in as lambdas.
+Most complicated functions can be passed in as lambdas or defined as functions.

 Basic example
 -------------